junxit/us-congress-bills-115/bill.md

 ---
 legis-num: H.R.
 2061
 congress: 115th CONGRESS
-session: 1st Session
+session: 2d Session
-chamber: IN THE SENATE OF THE UNITED STATES
+chamber: In the Senate of the United States,
 ---

 # H.R.
 2061

-> To reauthorize the North Korean Human Rights Act of 2004, and for other purposes.
+That the bill from the House of Representatives (H.R.
+2061) entitled “An Act to reauthorize the North Korean Human Rights Act of 2004, and for other purposes.”, do pass with the following

+*Strike all after the enacting clause and insert the following:*

 ## § 1.
 Short title